 Many experts believe a major cyber attack is inevitable.
-That is why Prof Deng and other experts around the world are developing new technologies to strengthen cyauthentication system that detects a person's face and not just a picture of it.
-There are now ways to detect the blinking of an eye, although that too can be faked.
+That is why Prof Deng and other experts around the world are developing new technologies to strengthen cyber security.

-One project he is working on is an
+One project he is working on is an samboh@sph.com.sg